NoelDeMartin/soukai-solid/README.md

 ### Relations

-In addition to the [relations included with the core library](https://soukai.js.org/guide/defining-models.html#relationships), two other relations are provided in this package to declare resource-container relationships.
+In addition to the [relations included with the core library](https://soukai.js.org/guide/defining-models.html#relationships), other relations are provided in this package.

+#### LDP Containers

+Two relations are included to declare resource-container relationships.
 These can be declared using the `contains` and `isContainedBy` methods:

 ```js
 class Person extends SolidModel {